Sabbats – The Wheel of the YearCoven of the Goddess

 The Litha celebration may be marked by love, flowers, purification, and fire.
 In fact, it was traditional to hold a bonfire in honor of the waning sun and to use it to purify things.

 Litha is associated with the element of Fire.
 Its colors are bright reds, oranges, and golds.
 Roses and sunflowers are its traditional flowers.

-Lughnasadh (pronounced loo-nah-sah) is the first of the harvest festivals that marks the decent of the sun through autumn and into winter.
+Lughnasadh (pronounced loo-nah-sah) is the first of the harvest festivals that marks the descent of the sun through autumn and into winter.
 Early crops, such as corn and wheat, as well as fruits like berries and apples, along with nuts and seeds, begin to be harvested.
 Traditional ceremonies on this day include the making of a corn dolly, the Goddess of the Harvest, and the baking of the first loaves of bread.
-Canning and the making of preserves is also traditional at this time of year, in spite of the heat.
+Canning and the making of preserves are also traditional at this time of year, in spite of the heat.